freegenomics/free-genomics-www/site/content/_index.md

         scientific information is crucial.
 tools:
   heading: Tools
-  text: Free Genomics encompasses not only self-discovery but also the application
+  text: The application of genetic knowledge enables us to improve the quality of
-    of this knowledge to enhance one's quality of life using a diverse range of tools.
+    life through a diverse array of tools.
+We employ well-established utilities that are supported by robust scientific evidence.
   list:
     - heading: DNA testing
       image: img/dna-testing.jpg